 There's the Void Missile in Apocalypse, which kills you by opening a Negative Space Wedgie at the blast zone.
-The rules for it forbade special rules like Eternal Warrior or Cover Saves from saving you, as you, the ground under your feet, and anything within the immediate vicinity is being erased from existence.
+The rules for it forbade special rules like Eternal Warrior or Cover Saves from saving you, as you, the ground under your feet, and anything within the immediate vicinity is either A) being erased from existence, or B) not being killed, technically, but still being teleported off the battlefield.
 Only a magical force field (invulnerable save) is allowed against it, because their very nature counteracts the Void Missile.
 Similarly, no matter how great your fortitude or determination is, being stomped on my a Humongous Mecha will still destroy your bones and your internal organs (in-game, stomp attacks made by Titans ignored the Eternal Warrior rule and Armor Saves).

 Even without the spontaneity of any combat mechanic, there are situations where the DM may just call the Chunky Salsa Rule on you, regardless of what the numbers say.